Axway/mft-convert/content/en/docs/TransferCFT/internal_a_m_start_here/fm_access_management.md

 As an Administrator, you want to authorize a user to work only with a given partner and a specific IDF.

-This user can preform the following operations only with an IDF name equal to "MYIDF" and the PART name equal to "MYPART":
+This user can perform the following operations only with an IDF named "MYIDF" and the PART named "MYPART":

 - View transfers (LISTCAT and DISPLAY)
 - Create transfers